aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 As a first step, you'll use a custom RNN based algorithm, following the [dbg-custom-rnn](notebooks/dbg-custom-rnn.ipynb) notebook.
 Since the data preparation steps have already been completed in previous modules, you'll simply submit your model to SageMaker for training.
 Once trained, you'll deploy the model to generate predictions, forecast future stock values, and visualize within the notebook to see the performance of the model you deployed.

-Although it is possible to execute training using the compute available in your own Notebook instance, containerizing your coe and submitting to SageMaker for training has a number of advantages.
+Although it is possible to execute training using the compute available in your own Notebook instance, containerizing your code and submitting to SageMaker for training has a number of advantages.
 Managed training and hosting services on SageMaker not only gives you flexibility of choosing the appropriately sized compute, it also ensures you only pay for what you actually use, Moreover, this approach makes it easier for data engineers to establish model pipelines by allowing them to automated these tasks in a repeatbale fashion.

 You can refer to [SageMaker build framework](https://github.com/aws-samples/aws-sagemaker-build) as a reference implementation of CI/CD framework for  automated build and deployment of machine learning models.